NOTE: IF YOU CLICKED ON A LINK, THIS IS AN INCOMPLETE EDITION. GO TO THIS PAGE FOR THE MOST CURRENT PUBLIC EDITION

 Finally, AS lives by rhythmic consistency.
 Most NTs get bored or distracted easily, but AS are natural prodigies at anything they set their minds to.
 Thus, if you know what to do and why it’s worth it, you’ll have a much easier time doing it.

-You May Disagree
+If You Disagree

 Many AS will simply find this advice wrong or even offensive.
 Why “lie” to others about what you are?
 Why deceive everyone to “fit in”?
 What right does the rest of society have determining what you can and can’t do with your own body?